 - under 18 years and works over 30 hours a week.

 This is called the superannuation guarantee and applies to full-time and part-time employees and some casual employees.

-Some awards and registered agreements have extra terms about superannuation.
+Some awards, enterprise agreements and other registered agreements have extra terms about superannuation.

 Find more information about superannuation in your award by selecting from the list below.

 How much superannuation does an employer have to pay?

 Employers have to pay a superannuation contribution of 9.5% of an employee's ordinary time earnings.
 This is increasing over 7 years to 12% by 2019.